giserlab/cdk/README.md

 CDK (Cesium Development Kit)

-A high-performance, powerful geospatial analysis toolkit developed based on Cesium.
+A powerful geospatial analysis toolkit developed based on Cesium.
 It offers comprehensive analytical functions, enabling you to efficiently meet complex geospatial data analysis and visualization needs.